Viru Viru International Airport

 Viru Viru International Airport is an international airport serving Santa Cruz de la Sierra, located 17 km north of the city.
 It is Bolivia's primary air terminal, handling much of the international traffic into the country.
 In 2023, the airport handled 4.12 million passengers, making it the busiest airport in Bolivia.
-It serves as a major hub for Boliviana de Aviación and offers routes to destinations across South America, North America, and Europe.
+It serves as a major focus city for Boliviana de Aviación and offers routes to destinations across South America, North America, and Europe.